How Does a Home Warranty Work? Claims Process & What to Expect

 Common Reasons Claims Get Denied

 Understanding why claims get denied helps you avoid these pitfalls and maximize your coverage benefits.
 While home warranty coverage can save thousands, denied claims cost you both the service fee and full repair costs.
+For a deeper dive, see our guide on home warranty exclusions.

 Pre-Existing Conditions